 - Mark all boxes, designating room and box number.
 Make a carton identification log to show the number of boxes packed per room, and the total number of cartons packed.
 It’s a good idea to leave space in your log for a special comments section to note carton conditions or location of high value goods.
 Notify your mover of any high value items.

 - Be sure to have plenty of “filling” material available.

-- Be sure that the bottoms of all cartons are secured and will hold the weight of the contents.
+- Be sure that the bottoms of all cartons are secured with tape or twine and will hold the weight of the contents.

 - Packing tape or gummed tape is better than masking tape.